- Our Program

 Call To Apply 877-701-7600

 At Second Nature, transition planning begins “on day one”-- meaning that our clinical team will work closely with you, your Educational Consultant, and at-home professionals early in the process to begin exploring your child’s specific needs upon completion of his/her Second Nature journey.
-As students mature and reconnect with their family, transition planning becomes an important stepping stone towards adulthood or preparations for it.
+As students mature and reconnect with their families, transition planning becomes an important stepping stone towards adulthood or preparations for it.
 Therapists communicate this process to parents on the weekly calls, using the student’s functioning and progress in the group as an assessment tool to determine which type of aftercare placement is in the best interest of the student.
 While it often takes time to formulate specific recommendations, it is important to explore potential outcomes and provide families with the tools they need to make an informed decision regarding their options following Second Nature.
 Just as there is no “one size fits all” approach to treatment interventions, there are a variety of options available to parents that will continue to support the progress their child has made during his/her time in the field.
 In operation since 1998, Second Nature is unparalleled in our experience with the transition process and the factors which predict successful outcomes following wilderness therapy.

 Your child’s therapist will provide honest, expert advice on the benefits and risks of the different types of options available to you.
 Regardless of the option you choose, your therapist will guide you through the process of ensuring that your child has the best chance of success as he or she transitions to the next step.
 Our parent coaches can also assist in providing additional support to prepare for transition and can continue to provide coaching after the transition has occurred.